lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    on top of an L2 LPWAN technology with symmetric characteristics for uplink and downlink).
-This document does not make any decision as to which fragment delivery reliability mode(s) are supported by a specific LPWAN technology.
+This document does not make any decision as to which fragment reliability mode(s) are supported by a specific LPWAN technology.

 Examples of the different reliability modes described are provided